-Sometimes guys forget that semen can remain on their hands or faces.
+Sometimes guys forget that semen can be on their hands or faces.
 Try not to get semen in your eyes.
 Using someone else’s semen as lube when you masturbate can also be risky.
-If a finger enters your anus, make sure it doesn’t have someone else’s semen on it.
+If a finger goes in your anus, make sure it doesn’t have someone else’s semen on it.

 Harm Reduction (may be less risky, but not risk-free)